 Is IoT secure?

-The explosive growth of connectivity will expose the IoT devices, sensors and platforms to massive security risks.
-As enterprises step up efforts to gain true integration of their legacy OT systems with their IT systems, several IoT Security frameworks have been created to ensure that security breaches and resulting data and financial losses are reduced to a minimum.
-Data privacy laws, end point security measures, private networks, and secure platforms are being utilized to ensure that the exchange of information is not hampered by the increasing number of security breaches.
+However, the explosive growth in connectivity would expose IoT devices, sensors, and platforms to massive security risks.
+As enterprises step up efforts to properly integrate their legacy OT systems with their IT systems, several IoT security framework have been created to ensure that security breaches, resulting data, and financial losses are reduced.
+The data privacy laws, endpoint security measures, private networks, and secure platforms are being utilized to ensure that the rising number of security breaches does not hamper the exchange of information.

-While the one-size-fits-all approach is not going to work as complexity of IoT architectures being adopted by various enterprises increase - an end-to-end, secure IoT framework devised specifically to address the connectivity needs of an enterprise can help immensely.
+While the one-size-fits-all approach is not going to work as the complexity in the IoT architecture that’s being adopted by various enterprises is increasing, an end-to-end, secure IoT framework—explicitly devised to address the connectivity needs of an enterprise—can help immensely.

 Read more about IoT security in this blog.